A Volunteer Management System for SaveCantonese

 Research

-To better understand how we should design our solution, we began with two primary research methods to dig deeper into the problem.
+We began with two primary research methods to dig deeper into the problem.

 Stakeholder Interviews